About Wilderness Rescue

 This is physically demanding and mentally challenging.

-We go out in any weather, to any place, to locate and to do whatever is necessary to rescue whoever needs our help.
+We go out in any weather, to any place, to to assist those who need our help.
 In the wilderness or in the streets of our cities.

 We go where nobody else goes.

 That’s why we have to train hard – at least twice a month, we have additional ongoing class room training to be prepared for whatever may come.
-We have to adhere to regulations established by the State Of New Mexico, undergo physical fitness tests and take advanced education as medics, communications specialists, drone operators and more.
+We do physical fitness tests and take advanced education as medics, communications specialists, drone operators and more.

-So – you might think – they go out and rescue folks who behave irresponsibly – that would never happen to me.
+So – you might think – they go out and help folks who behave irresponsibly – that would never happen to me.
 But this is not the case most of the time.
 While some of the people we rescued were indeed unprepared for the wilderness, most of the time they were just unlucky.
-Last year we searched for almost two days to locate somebody who just wanted to take an evening stroll on a trail in the White Sands National Park.
-He didn’t bring enough water, got lost in the dunes and well ..

 We can’t tell you how often we see folks “out there” wearing nothing but flip-flops, short pants and a t-shirt.
 Most of those people make it back to their cars safely.
 Some do not.